This document is an English translation of the Finnish auditor’s report. Only the Finnish version of the report is legally binding.

 Key Audit Matters

-Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the financial statements of the current period.
+Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the financial statements of the current period.
 These matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
+The significant risks of material misstatement referred to in the EU Regulation No 537/2014 point (c) of Article 10(2) are included in the description of key audit matters below.

 We have also addressed the risk of management override of internal controls.
 This includes consideration of whether there was evidence of management bias that represented a risk of material misstatement due to fraud.